 Although the majority of students still enter college and remain until they graduate in four or five years, some students decide to take a break from school at some point.
 For some students, this is a thoughtful decision.
 Other students may not have a choice as they do not succeed and are dismissed, or have health, financial, or family issues that force them to stop out for a while.

 If your student is one of those who may be taking some time away from school, you may have questions and concerns.
-You and your student will need to discuss these concerns, as well as his reasons and his plans for using this time away.
+You and your student will need to discuss these concerns, as well as your student’s reasons and plans for using this time away.

 One of the most common concerns about time away that some parents have is that their student will lose momentum and not return to school.
 This is always possible.
 Some students who withdraw from school do not return — at least until many years later.
 There are no guarantees.
 But some students find that a semester or year away from school helps them understand the value of school, find their direction, and return with a new motivation and drive to succeed.

 Talk to your student about your fears and concerns.
 You may find that your student shares those concerns.
 They may also wonder whether it will be difficult to re-enter school after some time away.
 Acknowledging these fears and talking about them will help both of you.

 What can your student do with this time?

-Once your student has decided to take a break from school, he will need to decide what he is going to do with this time away.
+Once your student has decided to take a break from school, they will need to decide what they are going to do with this time away.
 It is important that your student have a plan so that the time feels purposeful and they can maximize their use of this time.
 Of course, finances are always an important concern.
 Perhaps your student will need to find a full-time job and work.
 This can be an important and beneficial experience.